bedmondmark/glue/docs/ratios.rst

 What is this for?
 ------------------

-These days, some devices like the iPhone 4, or the new Macbook Pro have screens with higher pixel density than usual.
-For example iPhone4's Retina Display doubles the pixel density we use to see on handheld devices.
+These days, some devices like the iPhone 4, or the new Macbook Pro have screens with a higher pixel density than usual.
+For example, the iPhone4's Retina Display doubles the pixel density we used to see on handheld devices.

-This change improves the sharpness of vector graphics, but not images...
+This change improves the sharpness of vector graphics, but not bitmap images...
 Why?
 These devices scale vector graphics like text without losing quality, but in order to make images bigger, images are automatically pixel-doubled like in the following example.

 .. image:: img/nonretina.png